eden-finance/vest/README.md

 ## Contributing

-We welcome contributions to the Nigerian Money Market Protocol!
+We welcome contributions to the edenVest!
 Please follow these guidelines:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`